Ariful2016/Weather-App-Compose/README.md

 - **Error Handling**: Graceful error handling for network calls.
 - **Modularization**: Structured code into distinct modules and packages.

-## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository.
-2. Create a feature branch.
-3. Commit your changes.
-4. Submit a pull request.

 ## Contact